Car Accidents and Marijuana

-While law enforcement can measure THC, it wouldn’t always be done immediately.
+While law enforcement can measure THC, it isn’t always executed immediately.
 By the time police officers administer a more extensive test at the station, there may not be any traces left.

-It can also be difficult to determine which substance contribute more to the crash since drivers usually have both cannabis and alcohol or multiple drugs in the system.
+It can also be difficult to determine which substance contributes more to the crash since drivers usually have cannabis and alcohol or multiple drugs in the system.

 Mixing Marijuana and Alcohol Heightens the Risks

-The greater the impairment, the worse the driving abilities drivers will have.
-They would also be more likely to be culpable for a traffic accident.
+The greater the impairment, the greater the chance a driver’s abilities will be lacking.
+They would be more likely to be culpable for a traffic accident.